Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

          use                     hosttemplate1
          }

 You'll note that the definition for host *bighost1* has been defined as having *hosttemplate1* as its template name.
 The definition for host *bighost2* is using the definition of *bighost1* as its template object.
-Once Shinken processes this data, the resulting definition of host *bighost2* would be equivalent to this definition:
+Once Alignak processes this data, the resulting definition of host *bighost2* would be equivalent to this definition:

 ::